bigdata-vandy/bigdata-vandy.github.io/_posts/2017-02-02-intro-to-the-cluster.md

 ---
 layout: post
 title:  "Introduction to the Big Data Cluster"
+date:   2017-02-02 12:34:00 -0600
 categories: introduction specs
 ---

-In this post, we'll introduce you to the hardware, software, entry points, and workflows of our big data cluster, "bigdata".
+In this post, we'll introduce you to the hardware, software, and entry points of our big data cluster, "bigdata".

 # The Hardware
 The current bigdata cluster is a test cluster comprised of commercial hardware.